tchoi8/itpsir/README.md

 #Office hours
 Every Friday, times may vary.
 I'll be available for feedback on student projects, research and thesis.
 Current ITP students have the priority, alumni and friends may join on special cases.
+Location: Adjunct office at ITP.

 - [1/29](http://doodle.com/poll/786mkwhw4qugq68d#table)
 - [2/5](http://doodle.com/poll/ithm33piasc3hn46)